Ekaluk52003/full-stack-prisma-graphql-nextjs-with-Github-action/readme.md

 ```sh
 docker-compose -f docker-compose.prod.yml up -d --build
 ```
+### CI/CD with Github action
-### Github action will build images and push to dockerhub
+ - Github action is triggered by Taging.
+The action is to perform to build the images and push to Docker hub.

+### Docker Watch Tower
+ - Docker watch Tower listen to any change from an image from docker hub.
+ And will build new images and container on production server